 I’m an Assistant Professor of Sociology and Core Faculty in Global and Community Health at University of California, Santa Cruz.
-As a sociologist, I study the health effects of structural inequity, with a particular interest on their modifiability through policy and other types of social change.
-Much of my recent research focuses on mortality inequities during the COVID-19 pandemic.
-I have methodological expertise in complex survey analysis and substantive knowledge in older adult health, life course theory, racialization, Critical Race Theory, and health inequality theory.
+As a sociologist, I study the population health effects of racialized structural inequity, with a particular focus on their modifiability through policy and other types of social change.
+I direct my research toward questions that are likely to generate evidence that: 1) reveals the dynamic nature of racialized health inequities; 2) highlights the intersectional nature of health inequities by disaggregating beyond race and ethnicity; and 3) challenges deficit narratives that maintain unfair health dis/advantages.
+Much of my recent research focuses on inequities in mortality and bereavement during the COVID-19 pandemic.

 I completed my postdoctoral training at the University of California-San Francisco, my PhD and MA in Sociology at the University of Chicago, my MPH in Epidemiology/Biostatistics at the Johns Hopkins School of Public Health, and my MA in Latin American Studies at Stanford University.